Become an Expert on Your Seat Belt, Carseat Lockoffs, and When to Use Locking Clips (Hopefully Never!)

 Interesting Fact: Beginning with model year (MY) 1990 vehicles, lap/shoulder belts were required in back seat outboard (outside) seating positions.
 Many vehicle manufacturers included them before they were mandatory.
 In MY 2008 vehicles, lap/shoulder belts were required in all back seating positions, though again, some vehicle manufacturers included them before they were mandatory.

-Back seat center lap/shoulder belt: Some center lap/shoulder belts are found in the roof of the vehicle or in the vehicle seat back/package shelf and must be assembled before they can be used (covered in the Locking Your Seat Belt video above).
+Back seat center lap/shoulder belt: Some center lap/shoulder belts (roof seat belts/ceiling seat belts) are found in the roof of the vehicle or in the vehicle seat back/package shelf and must be assembled before they can be used (covered in the Locking Your Seat Belt video above).
 These seat belts are SAFE to use for both installing carseats and using as a restraint.
 While they may differ slightly in appearance from the outboard seat belts, they are similar in how they connect to form into the lap/shoulder belt.

 How Does It Work?
 To form the 3-point lap/shoulder belt, bring the end latchplate down and buckle it into its special buckle.
 This latchplate is usually smaller (not always), but definitely has a different appearance than the regular seat belt latchplate to set it apart.
 Now you have created your lap/shoulder belt and can use it as you normally do.
 You MUST buckle the special latchplate in to form the lap/shoulder belt.
+To stow the seat belt if you need to fold your seat down, find the slot on the side of the end buckle.
+Generally you can use the seat belt’s regular latchplate in that slot to disengage the end buckle, but if it does not fit, you can also use a key or a pen or other slim tool.
+Then slide the seat belt back into its storage slot.

 Inflatable seat belt: lap/shoulder belts with an airbag in the shoulder portion of the belt

 How Does It Work?
 An inflatable seat belt spreads crash forces out over a wide area of the torso to reduce injury.
 They can be found in the outboard seating positions of some Ford and Lincoln vehicles, and Mercedes Benz has them also in the outboard seating positions in E- and S-Class vehicles that have the optional PRE-SAFE Rear Seat Package under the name “Beltbag®.”
 Some airlines use them as well.
-Unlike frontal airbags, inflatable seat belts use cold compressed gas from air canisters to inflate at slower speeds.
-The gas canisters are located next to the base of the vehicle seat and when a crash is detected, in the Ford vehicles, the gas is forced up through the latchplate and into the airbag that is folded into the shoulder portion of the seat belt.

-Check your carseat owner’s manual or manufacturer’s website FAQ to see if your carseat or booster seat can be installed with inflatable seat belts.
 Many models are not compatible with inflatable belts because they have not been crash tested with them yet or have been tested and the carseat manufacturers have determined that the results were below required standards.
-Because the Ford inflatable seat belts have 2 retractors, one for the shoulder belt (ELR) and one for the lap belt (switchable), carseat manufacturers that allow installation may have different installation instructions for them.

 Mercedes Benz Beltbags work slightly differently than the Ford Motor Vehicle inflatable seat belts.
 The Beltbags are similar to the Ford inflatable seat belts in that the airbag is in the shoulder belt portion of the seat belt, but the Beltbag is a single piece of thicker, softer seat belt with a sliding latchplate.
 The gas canister used to deploy the airbag in the shoulder portion is found at the base of the vehicle seat and forces the gas through the entire length of the seat belt so that even the lap portion of the belt receives a small bit of inflation.